johnstclair/artificial-connections/README.md

 # Artificial Connections

-Just like the NYTimes connections game, just with an AI twist.
+Just like the New York Times connections game, just with an AI twist.

 You need [Ollama](https://ollama.com/) to play, DeepSeek-R1:8B is recommended, other models, such as Qwen2.5:7B or smaller versions of DeepSeek-R1 will work, but won't be as consitant or enjoyable.